Mel Brooks: 1970–1979: Hollywood

-Brooks then wrote an adaptation of Oliver Goldsmith's She Stoops to Conquer, but was unable to sell the idea to any studio and believed that his career was over.
-In 1972, he met agent David Begelman, who helped him set up a deal with Warner Bros. to hire Brooks (as well as Richard Pryor, Andrew Bergman, Norman Steinberg, and Alan Uger) as a script doctor for an unproduced script called Tex-X. Eventually, Brooks was hired as director for what became Blazing Saddles (1974), his third film.
+Brooks wrote an adaptation of Oliver Goldsmith's She Stoops to Conquer, but was unable to sell the idea to any studio believed that his career was over.
+In 1972, he met agent David Begelman, who helped him set up a deal with Warner Bros. to hire Brooks as a script doctor for the unproduced Tex-X. His cowriters included Richard Pryor, Andrew Bergman, Norman Steinberg and Al Uger.
+Eventually, Brooks was hired as director for what became Blazing Saddles (1974).